Ryūkō (song): Writing and production

-The song featured an arrangement produced by Masayumi Hiizumi a member of jazz ensemble Pe'z, and the former pianist for Tokyo Jihen from 2004 until 2005.
+The song featured an arrangement produced by Masayuki Hiizumi a member of jazz ensemble Pe'z, and the former pianist for Tokyo Jihen from 2004 until 2005.
 Fellow Pe'z members Kou and Masahiro Nirehara also perform in the song.
 The two members of hip-hop group Maboroshi feature in the song: rapper Daisuke "Mummy-D" Sakama, and guitarist Tomoyasu Takeuchi.

 Sheena wrote the song in order to explore the notion that industry leaders were typically male, noting that fashion industry leaders tended to be male while consumers female.
 Rapper Daisuke "Mummy-D" Sakama added his rap after Sheena had finished writing her sections.
 She requested that he write about fashion and sexuality.